watou/vera-ecobee/README.md

 Your Vera automation triggers can perform the following actions on a specific thermostat.
 The main ecobee device also implements these actions, in which case the action is applied to all thermostats that match the `selectionType` and `selectionMatch` you specified above.

+### ResumeProgram ###

+Remove the active event and resume the thermostat's program, or enter the next event in the stack if one exists.

+This action has no parameters.

 ### SendMessage ###

 Send a text message to a thermostat's display screen.
 The text message can be up to 500 characters long.